kuzzleio/documentation-old/src/plugins-reference/plugins-context/accessors.md

 {{{since "1.2.0"}}}

 Dynamically removes a strategy, preventing new authentications from using it.

+In a cluster environment, the new strategy is automatically removed from all server nodes.

 <aside class="warning">
 Authentication tokens previously created using that strategy ARE NOT invalidated after using this method.